Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: PESO-LoRA: Practical Algorithms from the Framework

 \subsection{Full Gradient Restart}

-We now introduce an important variant of the {\tt UpdateSubspace} subroutine in the restart category (see~\eqref{eq:restart}) that enables convergence to stationarity in the full-parameter space.
-We design {\tt UpdateSubspace} so that each new subspace $\mathcal{S}_k$ induced by $\mathcal{M}_k$ remains well aligned with the current full gradient $G_k$.
+We now introduce an important variant of the {\tt UpdateM} subroutine in the restart category (see~\eqref{eq:restart}) that enables convergence to stationarity in the full-parameter space.
+We design {\tt UpdateM} so that each new subspace $\mathcal{S}_k$ induced by $\mathcal{M}_k$ remains well aligned with the current full gradient $G_k$.
 We call this scheme {\emph{full gradient restart}}:

 \textbf{Full Gradient Restart.} Given learning rates $\{\eta_k\}$, whenever $k-1 \bmod K = 0$: \begin{enumerate}[label=\arabic*), itemsep=0pt, topsep=2pt] \item Absorb history: $\tilde W_{k} \gets \tilde W_{k-1} + \mathcal{M}_{k-1}(\xi_{k-1})$. \item Compute the (stochastic) full gradient $G_k = \nabla_W \ell(\tilde W_{k})$. \item Choose a low rank subspace $\mathcal{S}_k^{\text{FG}}$ depending on $G_k$. \item Restart with $\xi_k\gets \xi_k^{\text{new}}$ such that $\mathcal{M}_k(\xi_k^{\text{new}})=-\eta_k P_{\mathcal{S}_k^{\text{FG}}}(G_k)$. \end{enumerate} Here, {$P_{\mathcal{S}_k^{\text{FG}}}(G_k)$ denotes the projection of $G_k$ onto $\mathcal{S}_k^{\text{FG}}$}.
 This procedure effectively redefines $\mathcal{M}_k$ so that the new adapter is initialized by a {\it projected gradient step}: